Teaching Scholarships & Grants

 The HSF presently offers access to two separate scholarship programs.
 Their general program, which has run for many years, is available for people of Hispanic ethnicity from underprivileged backgrounds.
 It is not just for high school students looking to enter college, but also existing undergraduate and postgraduate students looking to further their studies and research - this includes doctorates with a view to carry on into teaching and researching at college.
 The value of the fund ranges from $500 to $5,000.
 You have a higher chance of acceptance if you are studying a STEM subject.

 There is considered to be a lack of ethnic minorities in the accounting field.
 With that said, the AICPA Fellowship for Minority Doctoral Students focuses on increasing representation in the teaching of accounting and other financial subjects.
 This fellowship is available to ethnic minorities who are presently studying for a doctorate in finance and intend to devote their studies towards teaching the subject to others.
-You do not need to have gained acceptance onto a doctoral program, applicants can also be awaiting a decision from a college; applicants should be a member of or intend to apply to become a full member of the CPA.
-For more details, visit this page
+You do not need to have gained acceptance onto a doctoral program.
+Applicants can also be awaiting a decision from a college.
+Also, applicants should be a member of or intend to apply to become a full member of the CPA.
+For more details, visit AICPA scholarships.

 This education development fellowship seeks to improve education standards across all disciplines within our schools.
 With a value of $27,500, the fellowship is available to anyone who has proposed a research dissertation on how to improve education standards in the US.
 It is a highly competitive fellowship, with just 35 granted each year to an expected 600+ applicants.
 Applicants need not be US citizens, but should be candidates for a doctoral program at a US university.
 They need to have demonstrable experience of researching standards in education.
-For further details, visit the scholarship page.
+For further details, visit the NAEd/Spencer Dissertation Fellowship Program.

 Deadline: 1st June every year